 The trade off to extending the amortization period by 5-years results in a higher balloon payment, even with the lower interest rate, of $525,215.85.
 Let’s go back to the things you did right – increasing revenue and decreasing operating expenses.
 That means you’ve continued to build the market value of the property and at the end of the 10-year loan term, the property should be worth more than you initially paid at acquisition.
 You can avoid the balloon payment with multiple strategies, one option is by selling the property and taking the profits.

-An even better strategy would be to refinance the property, potentially releasing equity (your initial cash investment plus value you’ve created) in the property.
+An even better strategy would be to refinance the property and existing mortgage, potentially releasing equity (your initial cash investment plus value you’ve created) in the property.
 This is often called a cash-out refinance.
 You can use those funds for additional property acquisitions or to make more improvements to the property.
 Cash-out refinance loans are typically a little more conservative than acquisition loans or loans that only refinance existing debt and transaction costs.
 However, commercial real estate cash-out loans are a regular tool of the high net worth successful investor to grow their wealth.

 Be sure to pay close attention to the terms of your new loan if you’re using the cash-out funds to acquire a new property, in addition to the new terms on the existing property being refinanced.
 In either case, build a portfolio of multiple properties by leveraging the value you create in cash flowing properties and maximizing your financing tools.